Sound Blaster Roar: Design and features

 that increases the loudness in bass during low level playback.
 TeraBass increases the loudness of bass at low to medium levels and will decrease it when the master volume level increases until near or at maximum output.

 Two Sound Blaster Roar speakers can be connected together via a MegaStereo cable to play in MegaStereo mode.
 In the MegaStereo mode, the left speaker will output the left channel and the right speaker will output the right channel.

 There is a built-in microphone that allows it to be used as a speakerphone.
 The microphone can be used to record voices and mobile calls.
 However, the microphone cannot be used when the speaker is connected to a computer via USB.
-The built-in battery has a capacity of 6000mAh.
+Sound Blaster claims the built-in battery has a capacity of 6000 mAh, but in reality it has two 3000 mAh cells connected in series, making the actual capacity 3000 mAh.
 The speaker supports a microSD card that allows for playback of MP3, WMA and WAV files.

 Sound Blaster Roar 2

 The Sound Blaster Roar 2 contains the same speaker drivers as the Sound Blaster Roar but is 20 percent smaller and 10 percent lighter than the Sound Blaster Roar.
 The left and right tweeters have been moved to the top of the speaker.
 The passive radiators are not covered by metal grills and can be seen pulsating.
 The speaker can be placed in both vertical and horizontal orientations.